Kismuz/btgym/README.md

     - One can always 'go deeper' and override init() and next() methods for desired Cerebro engine behaviour, including order execution logic, etc.
 2. Instantiate Cerbro, add BTgymStrategy, backtrader Sizers, Analyzers and Observers (if needed).
-3. Define dataset by passing CSV datafile and parameters to BTgymData instance.
+3. Define dataset by passing CSV datafile and parameters to BTgymDataset instance.
-    - BTgymData() is simply Backtrader.feeds class wrapper, which pipes CSV[source]-->pandas[for efficient sampling]-->bt.feeds routine
+    - BTgymDataset() is simply Backtrader.feeds class wrapper, which pipes CSV[source]-->pandas[for efficient sampling]-->bt.feeds routine
     and implements random episode data sampling.
-4. Instantiate (or make) gym environment by passing Cerebro and BTgymData instance along with other kwargs.
+4. Instantiate (or make) gym environment by passing Cerebro and BTgymDataset instance along with other kwargs.
 5. Run your favorite RL algorithm:
     - start episode by calling env.reset();
     - advance one timframe of episode by calling env.step(), perform agent training or testing;